gwDistSys15/dist-sys-exercises/lec-9/hadoop/README.md

 ```

-5.5 Execute
+5.5 Clean out HDFS storage
 ```
 $ cd /usr/local/hadoop
 $ ./bin/hdfs namenode -format
 ```

-all scripts are located in sbin folder
+all scripts are located in /usr/local/hadoop/sbin folder

   * using `$start-all.sh` to start
   * using `$ jps` to test